Spatial Transcriptomics with Automated Fluidic Control

 Quickly implement your MERFISH/seqFISH/seqFISH+ experiments with this all-included, user-friendly, customizable, and automatable spatial transcriptomics pack.

-The state-of-the-art OB1 flow controller, coupled with other instruments, like the selecting valve MUX Distributor, is ideally suited to precisely and automatically dispense tens of dyes, imaging, and washing solutions.
+A state-of-the-art flow controller, coupled with other instruments, like selecting valves, is ideally suited to precisely and automatically dispense tens of dyes, imaging, and washing solutions.
 This pack is more cost-efficient, practical, and easy-to-use than syringe pumps.
 This platform is also highly flexible and versatile, as it can quickly adapt to the FISH experiment’s required solutions.

 This pack aims to allow you to perform multiplexed fluorescence in situ hybridization at a microfluidic scale, significantly reducing the cost of each experiment by reducing the amount of solution.
 It also allows the system to be automated and improves the reproducibility of results.